Berymuch/Streamer.Bot/Chat Commands List.md

 !unflip [message] | Unflips the message :o.
 !angryflip [message] | ANGRILY FLIPS THE MESSAGE >:c!
 !fold [name] | Folds the targetted name with a random outcome and amount of folds.
 Be careful...
+!sniff [name] | Sniffs the targetted user and tells you how they smell!
+If there is no target specified, you sniff yourself.

 ***